fbgallet/roam-extension-speech-to-roam/README.md

 See updated Anthropic Claude API pricing [here](https://www.anthropic.com/api).

+## Support my work

+This extension represents a significant amount of work.
+If you want to encourage me to develop further and enhance it, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet).
+Thanks in advance for your support! 🙏

 ---

 ### For any question or suggestion, DM me on **Twitter** and follow me to be informed of updates and new extensions : [@fbgallet](https://twitter.com/fbgallet).

+Please report any issue [here](https://github.com/fbgallet/roam-extension-speech-to-roam/issues).